FiveStarsBlog/WWDCNotes/README.md

+> ⚠️ This is the old WWDC Notes repository.
+Notes were migrated to a new all-in-one repo [here](https://github.com/WWDCNotes/WWDCNotes) which contains not only the notes, but also the entire stack to fully deploy it to the redesigned [wwdcnotes.com](wwdcnotes.com) website.
+It also improves the editing experience by using [Swift-DocC](https://github.com/apple/swift-docc) which gives you a live preview of your note right within Xcode while editing it.
+Learn how it works [here](https://wwdcnotes.com/documentation/wwdcnotes/contributing/).

 # WWDC Notes content

 This repository contains all community notes from **[WWDC Notes][website]**.
 [Refer here][wnAbout] to know more about the project.